Thomas Nelson (publisher): British history

+In 1915, Thomas Nelson took over the art publishing house T.C. & E.C.
+Jack, based in Edinburgh and London.
+T.C. & E.C.
+Jack was founded in 1859 by Thomas Cheskolm Jack (1831–1886).
+After his death in 1886, his sons Thomas Chater Jack (1863–1939) and Edwin Chisholm Jack (1865–1939) took over the publishing house.
+T.C. & E.C.
+Jack was continued as an imprint by Thomas Nelson.

 Ian Nelson took over as head of the family firm after Thomas Nelson III's death in action in 1917, during World War I.

 By the early 20th century, Thomas Nelson had become a secular concern in the United Kingdom.
 The First World War led to the temporary rundown of Nelson through the denial of foreign markets, the loss of manpower (including the death of Thomas III), and the general exigencies of wartime, and initiated its long-term decline.
 Much of the effort expended during the inter-war period represented merely an attempt to reverse that decline, particularly in expanding the education list and reducing the dependence on reprints.

 Ian Nelson remained head of the firm until his death in 1958.
 Ian Nelson's successor, his son Ronnie Nelson, seemed less interested in the successful management of the family firm than previous generations.
 In 1962, Thomas Nelson and Sons was absorbed into the Thomson Organisation in an effort to sustain its academic and educational publishing interests on a global scale.
 The presidency of the company then passed to Hubert Peter Morrison FRSE (who had been chairman since 1958).
 The printing division of Nelsons was sold to the Edinburgh company Morrison and Gibb in 1968.

 Until 1968, according to the curators of a Senate House Library exhibition, the company "specialised in producing popular literature, children's books, bibles, religious works and educational texts."
 It was the first publisher for Sir Arthur Conan Doyle.